-But not only the produce is worth checking out.
+Whether in Tempelhof, at the new rooftop bar/hangout Klunkerkranch or the newly founded area of the former Bar25, nowadays called Holzmarkt: everywhere in the city people are committed to bringing nature back into the city.
+But not only Berlin-grown produce is trending right now.
 Bees are also a large part of the concept.
-In most urban gardens nowadays there are a couple of hives that are being taken care of by the beekeepers.
+In most urban gardens, there are a couple of hives that are being taken care of by the beekeepers.
 They treat their bees with care and love.
 The bees are supposed to live as free and natural as they can, and although they usually do produce honey, the yield is not the centre of the mission.

 Beekeeping Workshop with Heinz Risse

 Beekeeper Heinz Risse was kind enough to show us his bees during an Urban Beekeeping workshop.
 He explained the importance of bees and how they actually thrive in the city.
 The city, apparently, makes for a very good hotbed for beestocks: with all the different kinds of flowers and greens growing, they can selectively dine on the best of the best.

 Risse, our beekeeper from Prinzessinnengarten, even deposited a hive on the roof of the Abgeordnetenhaus (house of representatives).
 He is part of the project Berlin Summt.
 The initiative is trying to raise attention for the lack of beekeepers in Germany and, most importantly, the dwindling number of honey bees in the wild by installing beestocks in popular places and where you certainly wouldn’t expect them (Haus der Kulturen der Welt, Berliner Dom, etc).